apptainer/apptainer-userdocs/build_a_container.rst

 If changes were made to the writable container before conversion, there is no record of those changes in the {Project} definition file rendering your container non-reproducible.
-It is a best practice to build your immutable production containers directly from a {Project}
+It is a best practice to build your immutable production containers directly from {aProject}
 definition file instead.

 *********************************************************